 - This is a great choice if you want the advanced Roomba 800 / 900 model features, but don’t care about the smartphone / app control.

-- This vacuum is a good value, especially if you can find it for less than $500, otherwise a new Roomba 890 is probably a better choice.
+- This vacuum is a good value, especially if you can find it in the medium price tier, otherwise a new Roomba 890 is probably a better choice.

 - Power / Clean